Keeping Your Room at This Temperature Is the Easy Way to Level up Your Sleep

 In short, when your room is too hot or too chilly, you just don’t sleep as well.
 “Sleeping in a room that is too cold or too warm can disrupt your sleep quality and quantity by leading to frequent nighttime awakenings, night sweats, discomfort, and difficulty falling asleep,” Harris says.

 Disrupted sleep is particularly a problem when it’s too hot.
-One small 2019 study tracked how people slept during the summer and observed that overall, participants found it difficult to fall asleep, didn’t snooze as well, and even had reduced appetites when it was hot (particularly when temperatures were in the 90s and over).
+One small 2019 study tracked how people slept during the summer and observed that overall, participants found it difficult to fall asleep, didn’t snooze as well, and even had reduced appetites when it was hot (particularly when temperatures were in the 90s and above).

 Part of this is because when the ambient temperature outside is warm, it’s harder for your body temperature to decrease in order to make sleep happen.
 There are also the obvious consequences of sleeping when it’s too warm, like getting overheated and sweating, which could make you wake up or toss and turn.